gittygupta/slam/README.md

 5. Add optimizer for F (different for different videos)
 6. check is points are in the FOV of the camera
 7. Improve to not need 'REVERSE' check in os env

+Will add environment variables to switch between backward and forward SLAM.
+And, to add custom videos too, and adjustable focal length of camera.